NEWS

 Bogstown Farm Steelstown Road former Lairds Lane Shantallow Circa 1966

-‘Scots Hardened on the Anvil of Ulster’ – Lord Laird
+‘Scots Hardened on the Anvil of Ulster’ – Lord John Laird

-Welcome to the Laird family website Bogstown.com; this site contains the genealogies and biographical information on several Laird families from County Londonderry, Northern Ireland, and County Donegal, along with many inter-related families, including the Hunter, Neely, Wilson, and Boggs families.
+Welcome to Bogstown.com, the Laird family history site.
+Here you’ll find genealogies and biographies of Laird families from County Londonderry and County Donegal, along with related families including Hunter, Neely, Wilson, and Boggs.

 Copyright © 2008-2024 Web Development by Laguna Media – All Rights Reserved